 Use Tanzu Mission Control to manage your entire Kubernetes footprint, regardless of where your clusters reside.
-Bring all of your Kubernetes clusters together to monitor and manage them from a single console backed by an API-driven service.
+Bring all your Kubernetes clusters together to monitor and manage them from a single console backed by an API-driven service.

 Before You Begin ¶